luukvdmeer/os-routing/osrm/README.md

 ## Functionalities

-The OSRM routing enigne offers the following services:
+The OSRM routing engine offers the following services:

 - The `nearest` service snaps a single location to the street network and returns the nearest n matches.
 - The `route` service finds the cheapest route between locations in the supplied order, based on a defined travel cost.